-What is a pie chart, and what is it used for?
+What is a pie chart and what is it used for?

 A pie chart represents data in which each category occupies a sector of the circle.
 The size of each sector is proportional to the percentage that category represents of the total.
-This makes it one of the most straightforward tools for communicating distributions and proportions.
+This makes it one of the most direct tools for communicating distributions and proportions.

 In the context of digital marketing agencies and campaign analysis, this type of chart has very specific uses: